sirrazor05/cloud/data_analyst/sql.md

 - Network latency.

 Use profiling tools, logs, and execution plans to diagnose.

-### Explain the Difference Between Clustered and Non-Clustered Indexes.
-When Would You Use Each? <a name="clustered-vs-nonclustered"></a>

-- **Clustered Index:** The table’s data is physically sorted according to this index (one per table).
-Efficient for range queries.
-- **Non-clustered Index:** Separate structure pointing to data rows.
-Multiple non-clustered indexes can exist per table.
-Good for quick lookups on columns.

-Use clustered for primary keys or frequently range-queried columns, non-clustered for others.

 ### What Is the Difference Between a Database View and a Materialized View?<a name="view-vs-materialized-view"></a>